 Michael Beckett, Social Studies Teacher and Past Secretary/Faculty Representative, International Model United Nations Association

-"The GCAA® indicates where our students ‘sit in the world’ and some of the challenges they need to overcome to be full and successful participants in a contemporary globalised community".
+"The GCAA® indicates where students ‘sit in the world’ and some of the challenges they need to overcome to be full and successful participants in a contemporary globalised community".

 "The Spanish version of the Global Competence Aptitude Assessment® is a valuable resource and provides a strong foundation for UPAEP's faculty and student internationalization efforts and for the development of our global strategic plan.”